sushma280/Cloudmart-IT-Modernization-project/README.md

 ✅ Installed Docker on EC2 Instance
-✅ Created Docker Images for CloudMart Backend & Frontend
+✅ Created Docker Images for CloudMart Backend & Frontend **Backend:**

-Backend:
+Downloaded backend source code.

-Downloaded backend source code
+Created .env file with API keys & configurations.
-Created .env file with API keys & configurations
+Wrote a Dockerfile for building the backend container.
-Wrote a Dockerfile for building the backend container Built and tested the container
+Built and tested the container.

-Frontend:
+**Frontend:**

 Downloaded frontend source code
 Created a Dockerfile for building the frontend container